Recognising and achieving women’s economic empowerment in the Pacific Island region: what needs to change?

 Pacific Women Shaping Pacific Development (Pacific Women) is in its seventh year of implementation.
 The Three-Year Evaluation of the program recognised that while progress had been made in generating knowledge and understanding, gaps remain, especially in the areas of women’s economic empowerment and women in leadership and decision making.
 The evaluation recommended maximising opportunities for knowledge building and sharing at learning events in these areas.

-The Pacific Women Regional Learning Forum on Women’s Economic Empowerment (WEE) aims to:
+The Pacific Women Regional Learning Forum on Women’s Economic Empowerment (WEE) aimed to:

 - contribute to and build Pacific understanding and knowledge of women’s economic empowerment and approaches;